Foreign travel advice

 The FCO advise against all but essential travel to the rest of Niger, including the capital city Niamey.

-There is a high threat from terrorism, including kidnapping.
 There is a threat of retaliatory attacks in Niger due to its participation in the French-led intervention in Mali and due to Niger’s involvement in the regional fight to counter Boko Haram.
 See Terrorism.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.